nitu0317/gann/DesignLog.md

 Design Log
 ===
+## 4/6/2015
+Today we will finish the fast algorithm for forward propagation and backward propagation.
+However, we are still nonethewiser on the full development of FNN++.

 ## 4/5/2015
 Seeing as the theoretical algorithm for the most part is completed,  we currently have two goals: